|Early Spring Date:||April 25|

 Tennessee Warblers spend most of their time in the canopy.
 They sing incessantly from the treetops, and they are more often heard than seen.
 Their singing is ventriloquial, and figuring out where the song is coming from can be difficult.
 They occasionally go into the stream for a quick drink or bath.

 The male Tennessee Warbler's head is gray, with a short white eyebrow and a white arc under the eye.
 The back is olive, the throat is white, and the underparts are whitish.
+This video shows a male bathing.

 The female has plumage similar to the male, but she is duller, and her throat is pale yellow rather than white.